ajnelson/regxml_extractor/README.md

 This Fiwalk, embedded in The Sleuth Kit, has a dependency on Java (javac in particular), which can be satisfied with the Oracle Java Development Kit (JDK) RPM, or the openjdk package noted below.

-* Fedora Core 16: TODO
+* Fedora Core 16: gcc-c++ libtool java-1.7.0-openjdk-devel openssl-devel
 * Ubuntu 12.04: g++ libtool openjdk-7-jdk

 To compile from the zip archive or Git, run: